 Dungay told officers he couldn’t breathe 12 times before the sedative was injected, after which he lost consciousness and died.

 An inquest into Dungay’s death discovered that medical staff ‘failed for periods of up to eight minutes’ to perform even basic CPR.

 The inquest also found a lack of adequate training – including the potentially fatal outcome of ‘positional asphyxia’ – ultimately led to Dungay’s death, and staff were still yet to receive that training nearly three years after his death.

-But I cannot imagine confronting the loss of a loved one who dies a senseless death, in a jail cell or police custody, because of systemic racism.
+I cannot imagine confronting the loss of a loved one who dies a senseless death in a jail cell or police custody because of systemic racism.

-These are the reasons I cannot celebrate a day that marks the start of the subjugation of Australia’s first people, the custodians of our country.
+These are the reasons I cannot celebrate a day that marks the start of the subjugation of Australia’s first people, the proud and resilient Custodians of our country.